thayton/thayton.github.io/_drafts/getting-amazon-ratings-for-library-books-with-javascript.md

 }
 {% endhighlight %}

+The manifest begins with declarations of the name, version and description of our extension.

+The *options_page* points to the HTML interface that allows the user to specify the URL of the SIRSI catalogue the extension will use for searches.

+In the *browser_action* section, I reuse the [icon](https://developer.chrome.com/extensions/examples/tutorials/getstarted/icon.png) that Google provides in its <a target="_blank" href="https://developer.chrome.com/extensions/getstarted">Getting Started</a>
+guide.

-The permissions section details what sites the extension is allowed to connect to.
+The *permissions* section of the manifest specifies what our extension is allowed to do.
+The *storage* keyword in the permissions section allows us to use the chrome.storage API.
+The URLs specify what sites the extension is allowed to connect to.

 The sirsi.net address is the domain of the <a target="_blank" href="http://www.sirsidynix.com/">company</a> that hosts my library's catalogue software.
-Even though the extension only works with SIRSI catalogues, the idea should carry over to other implementations as well.

-The permissions section also permits connections to amazon.com so that our extension can look up books on Amazon to get their rating.
+The amazon.com URLs are there so that the extension can look up books on Amazon to get their rating.

+### popup.html

+The *popup.html* window contains the HTML interface for the window that the user interacts with.
+Initially it will contain the search form where the user enters a keyword to search for in the catalogue.
+After the search completes, *popup.html* will contain the results of the search formatted so that the highest rated books appear first.

 {% highlight html %}
 <!doctype html>